bjd2385/threatstack-rule-manager/README.md

 ├── .gitignore
 └── .threatstack.state.json
 ```
 The `.threatstack.state.json` state file tracks local organization and cross-organization changes.
 This state file is flushed upon pushing local changes.
-You can view local, uncommitted changes by either typing `git status .` in the configured local state directory or via `tsctl diff`.
+You can view local, uncommitted changes by either typing `git status .` in the configured local state directory or via `tsctl --plan`.

 ### What am I _not_ trying to solve?